Apply to UF MBA

 How to Apply

-There are three forms you will need to complete in the application process.
+There are three steps you will need to complete in the application process.

-Complete the registration form before you fill out the UF Graduate School Application, so that we may begin the admissions review process.
+Complete the pre-application form before you fill out the UF Graduate School Application, so that we may begin the admissions review process.

-Once your supplemental application has been submitted, our Admissions Coordinator will provide you with an update regarding your application materials received/pending.
+Once your application has been submitted, our Admissions Coordinator will provide you with an update regarding your application materials.
 Please allow for five business days to receive this update during high volume periods.
+Additionally, applicants can verify how many letters of recommendation have been received by checking their application status.

 Contact all post-secondary institutions attended and request your official, original academic records or transcripts be submitted one of two ways:

-- Institution electronically submit transcripts via Parchment, E-scrip or Scriptsafe to transfer admissions.
+- Institution electronically submit transcripts via E-Scrip/Credentials Solutions, Parchment, National Student Clearinghouse or Scrip-Safe to transfer admissions.

-If mailed, transcripts must be received in a sealed, signed envelope which you forward, unopened, to our office.
+If mailed, transcripts must be received in a sealed, signed envelope which you forward, unopened, to the UF Graduate Admissions office.

-If you are an alumnus of the University of Florida, we can retrieve your UF transcripts internally.
+If you are an alumnus of the University of Florida, we can retrieve your official UF transcripts internally, but you will need to submit an unofficial version within the online application.

-GMAT: Email your unofficial score report or fax to (352) 392-8791.
+GMAT: Email your unofficial score report.
 Your official test score should be sent directly to the University of Florida, institution code 5812.

 For questions related to GMAT/GRE test scores, please email, or contact an admissions representative.